kstern31/kstern31.github.io/_posts/2018-1-29-CollegeCosts.md

 ---
 layout: post
-title: Project Luther - What is Driving College Costs Higher?
+title: What is Driving College Costs Higher?
 ---

 Over the past 30 years, college costs have been rising exponentially, and the increase has been especially clear when